Welcome to today's edition of the Rush 24-7 podcast.

 Well, Obama on Sunday railed against slash and burn politics in Washington, a brief stop in Nevada.

-But it uh it just keeps heating up.
+But it just keeps heating up.

 The Obama camp has responded to Howard Wolfson's demands that the Obama camp shut up and silence David Geffen.